-Also, the stadium stands next to Zappeion Megaron and is in walking distance to Syntagma Square.
+Also, the stadium stands next to Zappeion Megaron and is within walking distance to Syntagma Square.
 It is usually combined with an Athens City Tour.

 Finally, one of the Best Attractions in Athens is the Ancient Agora of Classical Athens.
 Located northwest of the Acropolis and on the south by the hill of the Areopagus and on the west by the hill of Agoraios Kolonos.
 An easy wandering spot, with the almost-perfect temple of Hephaestus and a rebuilt colonnade housing the museum (Stoa Attalos).
 Also, a combo ticket makes it a particularly good bargain to combine a visit here with the Acropolis and other nearby sites.

 Just about each historic and contemporary metropolis includes a place for an agora, and the Agora of Athens, being placed at the coronary heart of the town, remained in use either as an assembly, as a commercial, or as a residential area for approximately 5000 years.
-Consequently the region has undergone infinite building, destruction, and rebuilding cycles.
-Today this strata of history has been distilled thru excavations to expose the Agora’s vital features from Archaic to Greco-Roman and Byzantine times.
+Consequently, the region has undergone infinite building, destruction, and rebuilding cycles.
+Today this strata of history have been distilled thru excavations to expose Agora’s vital features from Archaic to Greco-Roman and Byzantine times.

-With minimal restoration for the maximum part, a visitor could have an impossible mission to recognise the location it its glory days without some historic background.
-For the most part, for the traveller today, the Agora is not essential for the splendor of its homes, but for the significance of its history.
+With minimal restoration for the maximum part, a visitor could have an impossible mission to recognize the location in its glory days without some historic background.
+For the most part, for the traveler today, the Agora is not essential for the splendor of its homes, but for the significance of its history.